-Judith Collins the new leader of National Party, Gerry Brownlee the deputy after Todd Muller quits
+Judith Collins is new National Party leader, Gerry Brownlee is deputy leader after Todd Muller quits

+* Exclusive: National MP Sarah Dowie on leaving politics - and Jami-Lee Ross

+* The rise and fall of Todd Muller - the man who could have been PM

-New National Party leader Judith Collins is already targeting Prime Minister Jacinda Ardern - and ensuring she won't get away with any "nonsense" - but one of her first priorities last night was to take stock after one of the most extraordinary days in New Zealand politics.
+New National Party leader Judith Collins is already targeting Prime Minister Jacinda Ardern - and ensuring she won't get away with any "nonsense" - but one of her own senior MPs may be the first in her sights.

-"I think it might be time for a drink," said Collins, as she concluded her first press conference as National leader, a few seconds before 10pm on Tueday.

-National MPs took two hours late last night to decide she should be their new leader, with Gerry Brownlee elected as her deputy.
+Collins would not confirm today whether Michael Woodhouse would retain the critical health portfolio, following the scandal last week over Covid patients' details being leaked by former party president Michelle Boag and MP Hamish Walker - a saga that played a role in Todd Muller's decision to quit as party leader.

+Woodhouse also received information from Boag and his future as National health spokesman will be determined today.

 LISTEN LIVE TO NEWSTALK ZB